What are Underlying Assets?

 An underlying asset is the foundational security, or investment vehicle, on which derivatives operate.
 Underlying assets can be individual securities (like stocks or bonds) or groups of securities (like in an index fund).

 That’s where underlying assets come into play.
 To make the most optimal derivative bets, investors aim to either hedge risk or enhance it, by making speculative moves in higher-risk areas like options and futures.
-The underlying assets that enable those bets to be made are critical to the derivatives investment process.
+The underlying assets that enable those bets are critical to the derivatives investment process.

 How Underlying Assets Work